Home

 Among my recent publications are the following (click here for a full cv):

 "Peer Review for Peer Review's Sake: Resituating Peer Review Pedagogy."
-Forthcoming in Peer Pressure, Peer Power: Collaborative Peer Review and Response in the Writing Classroom.
+Peer Pressure, Peer Power: Collaborative Peer Review and Response in the Writing Classroom.
 Ed.
 Steven J. Corbett, Michelle LaFrance, and Teagan Decker.
-Southlake, TX: Fountainhead Press, 2013.
+Southlake, TX: Fountainhead Press, 2014.

 "The Effects of Writing Pedagogy Education on Graduate Teaching Assistants' Approaches to Teaching Composition."
 With Heidi Estrem and Marcia Belchier.
 Writing Program Administration 36.1 (Fall 2012): 32-73.